Myasthenia gravis: History

 The first to write about MG were Thomas Willis, Samuel Wilks, Erb, and Goldflam.
 The term "myasthenia gravis pseudo-paralytica" was proposed in 1895 by Jolly, a German physician.
 Mary Walker treated a person with MG with physostigmine in 1934.
 Simpson and Nastuck detailed the autoimmune nature of the condition.
 In 1973, Patrick and Lindstrom used rabbits to show that immunization with purified muscle-like acetylcholine receptors caused the development of MG-like symptoms.

 Research

 Immunomodulating substances, such as drugs that prevent acetylcholine receptor modulation by the immune system, are currently being researched.
 Some research recently has been on anti-c5 inhibitors for treatment research as they are safe and used in the treatment of other diseases.
 Ephedrine seems to benefit some people more than other medications, but it has not been properly studied as of 2014.

 In the laboratory, MG is mostly studied in model organisms, such as rodents.
 In addition, in 2015, scientists developed an in vitro functional, all-human, neuromuscular junction assay from human embryonic stem cells and somatic-muscle stem cells.
 After the addition of pathogenic antibodies against the acetylcholine receptor and activation of the complement system, the neuromuscular co-culture shows symptoms such as weaker muscle contractions.
+Recent years, scientists have been working on finding the reliable biomarkers for MG to monitor the disease development and assess the severity.